 Least you think the above analogy to politics and the President was too distant from how the Church was supposed to propose its leaders and receive a vote of the Church before they assume the position, below is from the D&C Church manual about Common Consent: (underlining mine)

 Dating from October 10, 1880, when John Taylor was sustained to succeed Brigham Young as prophet, seer, and revelator and President of The Church of Jesus Christ of Latter-day Saints, each of these occasions has been designated as a formal solemn assembly of the body of the Church to express the voice of the Church.

 We will vote by quorums and groups.
 Wherever you are, you are invited to stand only when requested and express by your uplifted hand that you choose to sustain those whose names will be presented.
 You should vote only when asked to stand.Goes to show that someone can assume the highest office in the Church with only a few other men with high callings agreeing to make it so behind closed doors.
 How does that sound to you?
-Any inklings to unfortunate patterns with power we see in scripture?
+Any inklings that suggest to your mind we may be seeing unfortunate patterns with power we were warned about in scripture?
 There is way way more to the topic of succession of Church Presidents but this post is just about this one element.

 This topic has been mentioned before but it caught my eye again as I read about the current Pacific Ministry tour.
 I reached out to the Church website and newsroom media relations department and asked if perhaps the wrong date of sustaining was utilized since the Church did not sustain President Nelson until months after the date they use.
 I didn't receive a reply and likely never will.